Kerrington-Harvey/fraud-detection-sql/README.md

 # Fraud Detection SQL - Custie Platform

 SQL queries and database schema for fraud operations, trust and safety, and risk reporting use cases.
-Built on a simulated MySQL database reflecting the architecture and data structure of Custie, a B2B/B2C pet-care platform.
+Built on a simulated MySQL database reflecting the architecture and data structure of Custie, a technology platform.

 This project demonstrates how a fraud operations function would query platform data directly - for onboarding review, post-onboarding risk monitoring, KPI reporting, and chargeback investigation.